-Q: What if I become engaged in a conflict with my family or home residents due to their inappropriate conduct/behavior, and I am asked to move?
+Q: What if I become engaged in a conflict with my family or home residents due to their, or my, inappropriate conduct/behavior, and I am asked to move?

 A: You must communicate this to your community counselor as soon as possible.
 If this occurs after hours, please notify the Officer of the Day.
 Please be open and honest about this conflict.
 Your community counselor will work with you to find a solution and, if needed, help you locate a new place to stay.
-If you do not have other housing options, you may be transferred back to the Secure facility or Department of Corrections.
+If you do not have other housing options, you may be transferred back to a JR secure facility or the Department of Corrections.